kamilpula/eslint-plugin-quibble/README.md

 Learn more about each supported rules by reading their documentation:

-- `vue-no-excessive-whitespace`: removes unnecessary whitespace characters, including leading and trailing spaces, as well as multiple spaces between class names.
+- `no-excessive-whitespace`: removes unnecessary whitespace characters, including leading and trailing spaces, as well as multiple spaces between class names.

 By using [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension for Visual Studio Code, you will get the following messages:
 ![errors](.github/output.png)

 ## Latest changes

-- 6c505cd: vue-no-excessive-whitespace - add support for callees, class regex, `<script>` tag handling
+- 6c505cd: no-excessive-whitespace - add support for callees, class regex, `<script>` tag handling
 - 6c505cd: Refactor utils into seperate files

 Check out the full changelog [here](CHANGELOG.md).